lucasperotin/moldable-error/README.md

-For any question, write to lucas.perotin@ens-lyon.fr
+For any question on usage, write to lucas.perotin@ens-lyon.fr